GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex1_gnirsls_Kband32mm_cmdline.rst

 To run the reduction with all the interactive tools activated, set the ``interactive`` parameter to ``True``.

 .. telluric.
 Legend for red line and black dots.
+What's the red line???
 ..  what is 'apply absorption model rather than data'?
 ..  help pop up needs to be adapted to this tool.
 ..  is this fit good?